element-market/element-js-sdk/README.md

 console.log("completed.");
 ```

-For the ERC-1155 asset order, the default `quantity` is all the remaining quantity.
+For the ERC-1155 asset order, the default `quantity` is 1.
 You can also set the `quantity` if needed.
 To do that, it's just call like below:

 ```JavaScript
 const quantity = '5000';